acambray/acambray.github.io/index.md

 ### Masters in Robotics and Intelligent Systems <br> University of Bristol
-Graduated with Distinction on Sep 2018
+Graduated with First Class Honours (Distinction) on Sep 2018
 Overall Best Student Award (Graduated top of my cohort)

 <details open>